* ISM data shows factory activity rose in March

 The March 19 comments, which included a suggestion that the Fed could raise interest rates earlier than expected, triggered a selloff in Treasuries, especially short- and intermediate-dated notes.

-The five-year Treasury note was roughly unchanged in price to yield 1.74 percent, compared to a yield of 1.73 percent late Monday.
+The five-year Treasury note was last down 1/32 in price to yield 1.74 percent, compared to a yield of 1.73 percent late Monday.
 The 2-year Treasury note last traded roughly flat on the day with a yield of 0.43 percent.

-On Wall Street, all three major stock indexes were higher, with the Standard & Poor's 500 advancing to an intraday record and last up 0.52 percent after the release of the ISM data.
-(Reporting by Sam Forgione; Editing by James Dalgleish and Diane Craft)
+On Wall Street, all three major stock indexes were higher, with the Standard & Poor's 500 last up 0.42 percent.
+(Reporting by Sam Forgione; Editing by James Dalgleish)